 I knew I was going to make a mistake.

-A mistake which would severely hamper my listings.
+A mistake which would severely hamper my website quality and google listing.
 Despite that, I finalised it.

 I could not compromise on name.

 If I had not suffered an ectopic, I would have never learned about

 If I had not learned about importance of sharing, I would have never reached this state of euphoria.

 If I would have not reached this state of euphoria, I would have never founded ectoria.